-Promote an open, transparent and inclusive global model of governance for blockchain and other distributed ledger technology infrastructures that reflects the shared interests of stakeholders from industry, start-ups and SMEs, civil society organizations, governments and international organizations is also a main goal.
+Promote an open, transparent and inclusive global model of governance for blockchain and other distributed ledger technology infrastructures that reflect the shared interests of stakeholders from industry, start-ups, and SMEs, civil society organizations, governments, and international organizations is also a main goal.

 - Development support

 Furthermore, the development and adoption of interoperability guidelines, specifications, and global standards will be supported to improve trustworthy, traceable, user-centric digital services.